-The College conducts emergency response exercises and/or drills every month, such as field exercises, evacuation drills, and tests of the emergency notification systems on campus.
-These exercises and drills are designed to assess and evaluate the emergency plans and capabilities of the college.
+The College conducts emergency response exercises and/or drills every month, such as field exercises, evacuation drills, and tests of emergency notification systems on campus.
+These exercises and drills are designed to assess and evaluate the college's emergency plans and capabilities.
 Monthly tests of the InformaCast System are performed at various buildings.
 This system sends visible text messages and audible messages to all landline phones on campus.
+A campus-wide radio roll call of the IVC Building Captains is performed weekly.

 IVC participates each October in the annual Great California Shakeout in October.
 This test is an announced, simulated, statewide earthquake drill involving all on- campus students, faculty, and staff.
-Emergency notification procedures are activated, along with deploying the

-IVC Building Marshals and Captains to assist with the controlled, safe evacuation of all buildings.
+Emergency notification procedures are activated, along with deploying the IVC Building Marshals and Captains to assist with the controlled, safe evacuation of all buildings.

 In conjunction with other emergency agencies, the College conducts emergency response drills and exercises each year, such as tabletop exercises, field exercises, and tests of the emergency notification systems on campus.
-These tests, which are announced, are designed to assess and evaluate the emergency plans and capabilities of the institution.
+These tests may be announced or unannounced and are designed to assess and evaluate the emergency plans and capabilities of the institution.
 Each test is documented including the description, date and time of the exercise.

-The campus publicizes a summary of the emergency response and evacuation procedures via email at least once each year in conjunction with a test (exercise and drill) that meets all of the requirements of the Higher Education Opportunity Act.
-Campus Police maintains an Emergency Management Calendar.
+The campus publicizes a summary of the emergency response and evacuation procedures via email at least once each year in conjunction with a test (exercise and drill) that meets all the requirements of the Higher Education Opportunity Act.
+Campus Police maintain an Emergency Management Calendar.
 This calendar outlines the schedule of various emergency preparedness activities, drills, exercises, and training sessions.
 It serves as a reference for planning and ensuring that necessary preparedness efforts are conducted systematically.